ashutosh16/codingChallenge/README.md

 # Egg Dropping Puzzle

 # Largest Sum Contiguous Subarray
+Largest Sum Contiguous Subarray
+Write an efficient program to find the sum of contiguous subarray within a one - dimensional array of numbers which has the largest sum.

+ Time complexity O(n)

 # Next greater Element for an element in array
 Given an array, print the Next Greater Element (NGE) for every element.